 Now here's where the frontier gets jagged.

-AI is terrible at strategic judgment.
-What to build, what to kill, how to sequence.
-It can't read stakeholder politics or the invisible dynamics of your organization.
+AI is terrible at the strategic judgment that defines your job, the decisions about what to build, what to kill, how to sequence, and the invisible dynamics of stakeholder politics that no model can read.

 It doesn't understand unspoken user needs.
 It can't make trade-offs that require knowing your company's history, your team's strengths, or your market's timing.

 Those skills, the ones that took you years to build, are exactly the ones AI can't replicate.
-HBR published a study in February 2026 that made this point directly: "Gen AI adoption at work rarely fails because people can't write good prompts."
-It fails because people don't apply problem definition, evaluation, experimentation, and integration skills.
+HBR published a study in February 2026 that made the point directly.
+The skills that make AI work are problem definition, evaluation, experimentation, and integration.
 All four are core product management competencies.

 The irony should sting a little.
 Product leaders already have the skills that make AI work.
 Most just aren't applying them.

-The biggest uncracked opportunity sits in user research synthesis.
+The biggest uncracked opportunity to me sits in user research synthesis.
 Current usage is just 4.7% but desired usage is nearly 32%.
 A gap of over 27 percentage points.
-The PM who figures out how to work the frontier for user research will have a serious edge.
+The PMs who figure out how to work the frontier for user research will have a serious edge.

 The Training Gap Is the Real Gap

 Here's a number that should make you angry.
-According to Productboard's CPO Survey, 85% of product leaders are investing in AI tools.
+According to Productboard's CPO Survey, 85% of companies are investing in AI tools.
 Only 2% are prioritizing talent development.

 Read that again.
 85 to 2.